mach-kernel/DM6153/week5/group_c.md

 - Any actual ML accuracy, the point is for the algorithm to walk the line of passable vs. weird sci-fi vaporware
 - UX cosmetics, must know if mechanic is tenable

+## Game 3: Silicon Valley Simulator 2017

+### Core Mechanic
+- Build startups
+- Create engineers
+- Disrupt with buzzwords
+- Make lots of $$$$$ with VC congolomerates
+- Destroy families with acquisitions and liquidations

+### Stuff
+- Sprites for buildings, software engineers, VCs, PCs, etc.
+- Startup logo generator
+- Buzzword generator
+- Some NPC that goes "wow that's so webscale"

+### Long form description
+Imagine a meld of the sims and civ where you have to define Silicon Valley by disrupting the industry with a predefined 'next hottest thing' that changes every 30 minutes.
+Pivot your company, befriend VC, and do your best to stay relevant and avoid getting your company a downround or losing all your money and dying from stress.
+Recruit the best engineers, give them nice office amenities and make sure they are healthy enough to drive your MVP.
+Basically, make a game out of my life.

+### Novelty
+`[next hottest thing].js`

+### Questions hoping to answer
+- Can I make the game engaging with a "growing startup theme"?
+- Will any audience feel comfortable jumping in and playing, or only those familiar with the intimacies of SV and the VC/startup ecosystem?
+- Is this just a skin on an existing game?

+### Things not tested
+- Controls/aesthetics
+- I don't know what not to test here?